Livestream of Performances

 The performances are narrated in real time, in written and audio format, by the writer Bogdan Ghiu, a trans-media translation which preserves the unpredictability of the moment.

-Admission is free and open to the public.
-Green Pass or negative covid test (within 72 hours) required for entry.
-The exhibition takes place October 1-31 at Casa Artelor, Strada Episcop Augustin Pacha 8, Timișoara, Romania.
+The exhibition took place October 1-31 at Casa Artelor, Strada Episcop Augustin Pacha 8, Timișoara, Romania.

 Catinca Tabacaru was founded in 2014 in New York City, where it became internationally recognized for its represented artists, coming from five continents, and a traveling residency program, with projects in Zimbabwe, Canada, Serbia, Nigeria, Finland and, most recently, Romania.
 In 2020, Tabacaru moved the gallery’s headquarters from New York to Bucharest, considering that, at this moment, it is important for the gallery’s activity to take place in a city where the art scene is burgeoning.
 The gallery runs a project space in Harare, Zimbabwe, active since 2015; and also functions as a platform for multidisciplinary projects, with a focus on performative practices.